 Below is a list of school policies and guidelines.
 Please click on each document for further reading and advice

-Mission and Religious Education Policy
+Mission Religious Education Policy

-Learning & Teaching Policy
+Learning Teaching Policy

 Strategic Resourcing Policy

-St Joachim’s Community Values and Relationship Guidelines.pdf
+St Joachim’s Community Values and Relationship Guidelines

-The Positive Behaviour for Learning Approach is a research evidence based framework and process for schools to organise their systems, practices and use of data in the area of student behaviour.
+The Positive Behaviour for Learning Approach is a research evidence-based framework and process for schools to organise their systems, practices and use of data in the area of student behaviour.
 At St Joachim’s we look to define, teach, and support appropriate student behaviours.
 The theoretical and conceptual understandings of PB4Learning are firmly linked to Behavioural Theory and Applied Behavioural Analysis.

 There are three whole school expectations at St Joachim’s:

-Discouraging and responding to inappropriate behaviours is responsive to student needs and is an opportunity for teachers to teach and a student to learn through instruction, consequences involving re-teaching, practise, feedback and encouragement.
+Discouraging and responding to inappropriate behaviours is responsive to student needs and is an opportunity for teachers to explicitly teach and a student to learn through instruction, consequences involving re-teaching, feedback and encouragement.
 When required, students will complete a Working it Out Plan.
 This plan helps students to identify what it was that they were doing, which was not in line with the school expectations, and what they should have been doing.

-Administration will use the SBS online database to monitor students’ behaviour and drive plans and programs to assist with the positive management of student behaviour.
+Administration will use the engage online database to monitor students’ behaviour and drive plans and programs to assist with the positive management of student behaviour.
 The data may relate to individual students, groups of students or particular areas of the school.